Gifu Prefecture: Gero 下呂温泉

-Gero has been known as a noted hot-spring center since the 10th century and is one of Japan's "Three Famous Springs" (Nihon Sanmeisen) along with Arima Onsen in Hyogo Prefecture near Kobe and Kusatsu Onsen in Gunma Prefecture.
+Gero has been known for its hot springs since the 10th century and is one of Japan's "Three Famous Springs" (Nihon Sanmeisen) along with Arima Onsen in Hyogo Prefecture near Kobe and Kusatsu Onsen in Gunma Prefecture.

 The pleasant Gero Onsen Museum in the center of town exhibits historical documents of the town's history as an onsen resort, maps and also has information on other spas in Japan as well as its very own footbath.

 Onsenji Temple, up the hill behind Gero Onsen Museum, is well worth the short climb of its 173 stone steps for its tranquility and fantastic views of the valley below.
-The temple is instrinsically connected with the town's main symbol - the white heron or egret (shirasagi) which can be seen on manhole covers and railings around Gero.
+The temple is intrinsically connected with the town's main symbol—the white heron or egret (shirasagi) which can be seen on manhole covers and railings around Gero.
 The town was flattened by an earthquake in 1265, which caused the main hot springs to dry up.

 Legend has it that a white heron led the villagers to a new source of gushing hot water near the Mashita River.
 The bird then settled in a pine tree, at the foot of which was an image of the Buddha.
 The grateful inhabitants built Onsenji Temple in thanks for their salvation.
 The steps to the temple are lined with many graves of the Takekawa family - important local shipping and timber entrepreneurs in the Edo Period.

 One stop north from Gero on the JR Line towards Takayama is Zenshoji, which is famous for Zenshoji Temple, a Zen temple noted for its garden and teahouse and an ink painting by Sesshu (1420-1506) - a Buddhist priest and sumi-e painter.
 Zenshoji Temple is a 5-minute walk from Zenshoji Station.